Doctor Alchemy

 Doctor Alchemy is a name used by three different supervillains appearing in American comic books published by DC Comics.
-The most notable was Albert Desmond, Dr. Curtis Engstrom and Alexander Petrov.
+Albert Desmond started out as Mister Element before operating as Doctor Alchemy.

 The character appeared as a recurring cast member on The CW television series third season of The Flash played by Tom Felton.
 The character makes his cinematic debut in the DC Extended Universe film The Flash, played by Rudy Mancuso.

 Publication history

 The character of Albert Desmond, created by John Broome and Carmine Infantino, first appeared in Showcase #13 (April 1958) as Mister Element.
 His second, and more frequently used, identity of Doctor Alchemy first appeared in Showcase #14 (June 1958).

-The Alchemist made his first appearance in The Flash (vol. 2) #71 (Feb.
+Dr. Curtis Engstrom made his first appearance as The Alchemist in The Flash (vol. 2) #71 (Feb.
 1992) and was created by writer Mark Waid and artist Greg LaRocque.

 The character of Alexander Petrov made his first appearance in The Flash (vol. 2) #202 (Nov.
 2003) and was created by Geoff Johns and Alberto Dose.

 Fictional character biography

 Albert Desmond

 Desmond, originally Mister Element, as appeared in The Flash #216 (June 1972).
 Art by Dick Dillin (pencils) and Dick Giordano (inks).

-Albert Desmond is a lowly chemist who suffers from dissociative identity disorder.
+Albert Desmond is a lowly chemist with dissociative identity disorder.
 Desmond has two distinct personalities: one major driving personality and another criminally inclined one.
 Under his darker personality, he applies his knowledge of chemistry to create the identity of Mister Element.
-He creates elemental weapons such as bulletproof silicon to shield his cars, and discovers a new element, Elemento, a magnetic light with which he sent the Flash into space.
+He creates elemental weapons such as bulletproof silicon to shield his cars, and discovers a new element, Elemento, a magnetic light with which he sends the Flash into space.

 After being sent to jail as a result of his first encounter with the Flash, he learns of the Philosopher's Stone from his cellmate.
 He escapes jail, finds the Philosopher's Stone, and uses its power to transmute elements to restart his criminal career as Doctor Alchemy.
 His good personality eventually resurfaces, causing him to quit crime and hide the Philosopher's Stone.
 Shortly after, a new version of Doctor Alchemy seemingly appears and is revealed to be his astral twin "Alvin" Desmond, with whom he shares a psychic link.
 It was later revealed that "Alvin" was a construct of the Philosopher's Stone created by Albert's criminal personality.
 When Albert confronts and defeats Alvin, he resumes the identity of Doctor Alchemy.
-While he was incarcerated, both of his costumed identities were used by others: Curtis Engstrom using the Philosopher's Stone as the Alchemist and Alexander Petrov using the Mister Element identity.